-Julia had seven years experience as a Solicitor before being admitted to the bar in May 2007, having worked in litigation at Allens Arthur Robinson (3 years) and at the Victorian Government Solicitor’s Office (4 years).
+Julia had seven years' experience as a Solicitor before being admitted to the bar in May 2007, having worked in litigation at Allens Arthur Robinson (3 years) and at the Victorian Government Solicitor’s Office (4 years).
 The litigation work she was primarily involved in included inquests, negligence and other torts cases such as assault, trespass, false imprisonment and malicious prosecutions.

-Julia's interests outside of the law include art (oil painting) and acting.
-She has directed and acted in numerous plays and in a few tv commercials.
-Julia has also exhibited and sold her oil paintings.View Julia's CV
+Julia's interests outside of the law include art and acting.
+She has directed and acted in numerous plays and in a few tv shows and tv commercials.
+Julia has also exhibited and sold her oil and acrylic paintings.
+She also plays acoustic guitar.

 To get in touch with Julia Greenham | or for more information please contact the Clerk on: +61 3 9225 7222 or firstname.lastname@example.org